Snake worship: Ancient Greece

 Serpents figured prominently in archaic Greek myths.
 According to some sources, Ophion ("serpent", a.k.a.
 Ophioneus), ruled the world with Eurynome before the two of them were cast down by Kronos and Rhea.
 The oracles of the ancient Greeks were said to have been the continuation of the tradition begun with the worship of the Egyptian cobra goddess, Wadjet.
-We learn from Herodotus of a great serpent which defended the citadel of Athens.
+Herodotus mentions a great serpent which defended the citadel of Athens.

 The Minoan Snake Goddess brandished a serpent in either hand, perhaps evoking her role as a source of wisdom, rather than her role as Mistress of the Animals (Potnia Theron), with a leopard under each arm.
 It is not by accident that later the infant Herakles, a liminal hero on the threshold between the old ways and the new Olympian world, also brandished the two serpents that "threatened" him in his cradle.
 Although the Classical Greeks were clear that these snakes represented a threat, the snake-brandishing gesture of Herakles is the same as that of the Cretan goddess.

 Typhon, the enemy of the Olympian gods, is described as a vast grisly monster with a hundred heads and a hundred serpents issuing from his thighs, who was conquered and cast into Tartarus by Zeus, or confined beneath volcanic regions, where he is the cause of eruptions.
 Typhon is thus the chthonic figuration of volcanic forces.
 Amongst his children by Echidna are Cerberus (a monstrous three-headed dog with a snake for a tail and a serpentine mane), the serpent-tailed Chimaera, the serpent-like water beast Hydra, and the hundred-headed serpentine dragon Ladon.
 Both the Lernaean Hydra and Ladon were slain by Herakles.

 Python, an enemy of Apollo, was always represented in vase-paintings and by sculptors as a serpent.
 Apollo slew Python and made her former home, Delphi, his own oracle.
 The Pythia took her title from the name Python.

 Amphisbaena, a Greek word, from amphis, meaning "both ways", and bainein, meaning "to go", also called the "Mother of Ants", is a mythological, ant-eating serpent with a head at each end.
 According to Greek mythology, the mythological amphisbaena was spawned from the blood that dripped from Medusa the Gorgon's head as Perseus flew over the Libyan Desert with her head in his hand.